Malin to Mizen

 Malin to Mizen (or Mizen to Malin) is the traversal of the entire length of the island of Ireland between its two extreme points: Mizen Head in County Cork (the island's most southerly point) and Malin Head in County Donegal (the most northerly).

 The route is attempted by cyclists, runners, walkers, and motorists, and is sometimes undertaken to raise money for charity or as a personal endurance goal.

 As the crow flies, the two points are about 466 km apart.
 The shortest practical road route measures roughly 569 km, while most modern traverses cover between 600 and 640 km depending on the chosen course.

-Although mostly associated with cycling and multi-day charity walks, the route has also become a fixture in ultra-running.
-Attempts may be validated either by official timing bodies such as Cycling Ireland, the World UltraCycling Association (WUCA) and Guinness World Records, or through the community-maintained Fastest Known Time (FKT) database for unsupported or supported ultra-running performances.

 Cycling

-The current record for cycling from Mizen Head to Malin Head is 15 hours 30 minutes 36 seconds, set by Ronan McLaughlin (Foyle CC) on 11 June 2023.
+As of 2023, the record for cycling from Mizen Head to Malin Head was 15 hours 30 minutes 36 seconds, set by Ronan McLaughlin (Foyle CC) on 11 June 2023.

-The women’s national record for the same route (Mizen→Malin) is 21 hours 43 minutes 03 seconds by Karen Cassidy (25 September 2023).
+The women's national record for the same route (Mizen→Malin), also set in 2023, is 21 hours 43 minutes 03 seconds by Karen Cassidy (25 September 2023).

-Notable ultra-distance achievements include the first non-stop double crossing (Malin→Mizen→Malin) by Ricky Geoghegan in 2012 (55 h 37 m), and Joe Barr’s suite of records in June 2015 (North→South 23 h 20 m; South→North 25 h 40 m; double in 49 h).
+Other records include the first non-stop double crossing (Malin→Mizen→Malin) Joe Barr's records in June 2015 (North→South 23 h 20 m; South→North 25 h 40 m; double in 49 h).
 Barr later bettered the non-stop double crossing in 2020, finishing in 44 h 15 m.